BartOtten/routex/EXTENSIONS.md

 ```

 Now the `Translation` extension can search for the option `:locale` in the
-route's opts, unaware of how that locale was initially configured.
+route's attributes, unaware of how that locale was initially configured.

 ### Stage 3: Post Transform
 The `post_transform` stage is meant to set `Routex.Attrs` knowing all other